 \section{Introduction}

-Independently posed by Behzad \cite{B1,B2} and Vizing \cite{V}, the TC conjecture asserts that the total chromatic number $\chi''(G)$ of a simple connected graph $G$ is either $\Delta(G)+1$ or $\Delta(G)+2$, where $\Delta(G)$ is the largest degree of any vertex of $G$.
-To decide whether a cubic graph $G$ has total chromatic number $\Delta(G)+1$, even for bipartite cubic graphs, is NP-hard \cite{Dantas,Arroyo}.
-The resulting problems and research persist even for equitable total colorings, namely with the cardinalities of the color classes differing at most by 1.
+Let $G$ be a simple connected graph with largest degree $\Delta(G)$.
+The TC conjecture \cite{B1,B2,V} asserts that the total chromatic number $\chi''(G)$ of $G$ is either $\Delta(G)+1$ or $\Delta(G)+2$.
+To decide if a cubic graph $G$ has total chromatic number $\Delta(G)+1$, even for bipartite cubic graphs, is NP-hard \cite{Dantas,Arroyo}.
+The resulting problems persist even for equitable total colorings, namely those whose color-class cardinalities differ at most by 1.

-Williams and Holroyd introduced a new condition to solve TC problems that we present via definition~\ref{acanomas} below, shared from their work ~\cite{WH}.

-In the present work, we intrroduce and apply a variation of Kempe'a 1879 graph-coloring algorithm~\cite{Kempe1} that have applications in Register Allocation \cite{Kempe2} and that in our case will take semi-total colorings of simple connected graphs and transform them into equitable total colorings or equitable semi-total colorings.
-We apply this idea to two different classes of graphs: symmetric cubic graphs and cage graphs and start with basic definitions.
-Any STC with a color class being the 1-factor left out by a Hamilton cycle is also transformed at least into an equitable STC.
+Williams and Holroyd \cite{WH} introduced a condition to solve TC problems, see definition~\ref{acanomas} below.
+We present a variation of Kempe'a 1879 graph-coloring algorithm~\cite{Kempe1} with applications in Register Allocation \cite{Kempe2} that takes semi-total colorings of simple connected graphs and transforms them into equitable total colorings or in their defect into equitable semi-total colorings.
+This is applied to a pair of families of graphs, namely symmetric cubic graphs and cage graphs.
+We start with some basic definitions.